dublr/dublr/README.md

 ## tl;dr

-Dublr is a fungible token smart contract that implements several token standards (ERC20, ERC777, ERC1363, ERC4524, EIP2612).
-It has its own built-in distributed exchange (so it is both a token and a DEX).
+Dublr is a fungible token smart contract that implements several token standards (ERC20, ERC1363, ERC4524, EIP2612), and a number of ERC20 extensions to mitigate security issues with ERC20.
+Dublr has its own built-in distributed exchange, so it is both a token and a DEX.
 Supply is generated on-demand by minting, with a mint price that grows exponentially.

 ## Short overview